RemingtonWimberly/Calculators/README.md

-This program calculates the monthly payments for a monthly payment of a fixed term mortgage over nth terms at a given interest rate
+This is a collection of various calculators and conversion programs in Python and Java Java programs will be uploaded at a later date in the near future